victoria-makerspace/victoria-makerspace.github.io/source/Firmware.rst

       for(;;){
        progParams->LEDParams0.myColour = CRGB::Red;     // Set LED0 to Red
        progParams->LEDParams1.myColour = CRGB::Purple;  // Set LED1 to Purple
-       progParams->LEDParams0.blink = 0;                // Set LED0 to continous one
+       progParams->LEDParams0.blink = 0;                // Set LED0 to continuous one
        progParams->LEDParams1.blink = 1;                // Set LED1 to blink
        // Without changing progParams->LEDParams1.time LED1 will blink at whatever period was last defined there